-This is the day of Our Lord's sojourn among the dead, the day of His deepest descent into the miseries of mankind.
-Physical death is not natural to man as God first made him and meant him to be.
-It is the first and greatest effect and punishment of the spiritual death which is sin.
-Death is the negation, the deprivation of life; when men died after the

-Fall, their bodies lay lifeless in the grave and their souls went to the state of dim half-life described obscurely by both Jewish and pagan tradition.
-To such a state had the powers of evil brought the human nature that God had made to share in His own life.

-When Christ our Lord suffered for us, He endured this state also, as His last and lowest descent into the depths of our misery from which He Himself would rise, and raise us with Him.
-He, the Son of God, Life itself, allowed His human body to lie lifeless in the tomb, while His human soul went down, as the Creed says, "to the world below," the world of the dead.
+This is the day of Our Lord's sojourn among the dead. the day of His deepest descent into the miseries of mankind.
+God gave our first parents the preternatural gift of immortality, which was lost by the Fall.
+Physical death is thus the greatest effect and punishment of the spiritual death which is sin.
+Death is the negation, the deprivation of life; when men died after the Fall, their bodies lay lifeless in the grave and their souls went to the state of dim half life described obscurely by both Jewish and pagan tradition.
+When Christ our Lord suffered for us.
+He endured this state also, as His last and lowest descent into the depths of our misery.
+He, the Son of God, Life itself, allowed His human body to lie lifeless in the tomb, while His human soul went down, as the Creed says, "to the world below," the world of the dead, And by so doing, He conquered death, as well as sin of which death is the effect.
+In the old phrase, He "harrowed hell" (not, of course the hell of the damned, but what we now call Limbo), and, by the power of His resurrection, raised to the life of heaven all those souls of the just who had died since the beginning of the world.
+And, when He comes again in His glory at the end of the world.
+He will raise the bodies of His faithful also to share His glorious and immortal life.

-On Holy Saturday, then, we mourn the death of Christ.
-That is why, once again, the Lenten fast and abstinence have been extended until midnight.
-As we go about our daily work, and the special preparations for Easter in our families, let us think of what Christ did for us today.
-His purpose is to raise us up to life with Him in the City of God, -a life beyond all description more vital and joyful, more truly life, than we can even begin to imagine.
-Yesterday, by dying Christ destroyed our death; by rising again, He will restore our life.
+It is said that Saturday is Our Lady's special day because on the first Holy Saturday she alone kept faith and hope in her Son's victory.
+Let us, then, spend this Holy Saturday with her as we go about our work and our special preparations for Easter.
+Let us spend this day in as much silence as possible, mourning the death of Christ and the sins that caused it, and looking forward to His triumph and our triumph with Him.